ctu-mrs/mrs_uav_system/README.md

 ### "I want the nice Linux environment that everybody from MRS works with"

 Great!
 In that case you want to install Tomas's Linux-setup.
-**Beware!** This might alter you existing configuration of some Linux tools (Vim, Tmux, i3wm, ranger, ...).
+**Beware!** This might alter your existing configuration of some Linux tools (Vim, Tmux, i3wm, ranger, ...).
 Refer to its [README](https://github.com/klaxalk/linux-setup), for more information.
 Installation is *not* obligatory and the MRS UAV system will work without it.